-- Preheat the oven to 350 degrees F. Cut the pumpkin in half, scrape out the seeds with a melon baller, then bake on a sheet pan for about 1 hour until fork tender.
+Preheat the oven to 350 degrees F. Cut the pumpkin in half, scrape out the seeds with a melon baller, then bake on a sheet pan for about 1 hour until fork tender.
 Scoop out all the pumpkin from the skin, and puree in a food processor until smooth.
 Measure out two cups of pumpkin puree, and set aside for later.
-EDIT: if you wish to have a thicker, denser pumpkin pie, let the pumpkin puree strain in a colander (line it with cheesecloth or a damp, thick paper towel) for an hour or so, to remove some of the water from the pumpkin puree.
+(By the way, if you wish to have a thicker, denser pumpkin pie, let the pumpkin puree strain in a colander lined with cheesecloth or a damp, thick paper towel for an hour or so, to remove some of the water from the pumpkin puree).

 Bump the oven heat up to 400, and place your pie crust in a standard 9-inch pie plate.
 Blind bake the pie crust for 20 minutes, and be sure to either prick the dough all over with a fork, or fill the pie crust with a piece of parchment weighted down with pie weights, to keep the crust from bubbling up as it bakes.